janGithub122/janGithub122.github.io/resume.md

 ![Jelly Mario](assets/images/jellymario.gif)

-My first github repository, a very simple python script that automatically moves mario in a browser game
+This was my first github repository, a very simple python script that automatically moves mario in a browser game